Chan Hyung Lee

 Chan Hyung Lee (이찬형; born August 11, 1992) is a South Korean kickboxer.
-He is the current RISE Super Featherweight champion.
+He is the former RISE Super Featherweight champion.

 Kickboxing career

 Early career

-Lee made his professional debut against Chung Woo Chee in June 2009, winning the fight by decision.
-He went on to amass a 7-2 record, including a notable victory over Genji Umeno.
+Lee made his professional debut against Chung Woo Chee in June 2009, winning by decision.
+He went on to amass a 7–2 record, including a notable victory over Genji Umeno.
 On the back of these wins, Lee was given a chance to fight Samuel Hadzima at Simply The Best 6 for the WKN Intercontinental Lightweight title.
-He beat Hadzima by decision.
+He defeated Hadzima by decision.